prevwong/reka.js/docs/guides/react.md

 In this guide, we'll build a simple React app to interact/manipulate the state of a Reka instance along with a renderer for Reka components.

+> The source code for the end result can be found [here](https://github.com/prevwong/reka.js/tree/main/example)

 ## Installation

 We'll be using `next` to scaffold a React application.
 We'll also be using some React-specific APIs for Reka provided by the `@rekajs/react` package.